pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/_index.md

 Pulumi can adopt existing infrastructure so that, going forward, it is under the control of Pulumi.
 This is called _importing_, and it is a great way to adopt Pulumi fully without needing to perturb or recreate existing infrastructure.

-In the above coexistence scenarios, Pulumi simply _reads_ your existing infrastructure, but won't assume control of managing it.
+In the above coexistence scenarios, Pulumi _reads_ your existing infrastructure, but won't assume control of managing it.
 As such, Pulumi will never modify or delete infrastructure that is still managed outside of Pulumi.
 In the case of importing infrastructure, on the other hand, that won't be true.
 After the import process, all resources are entirely managed by Pulumi.

 Furthermore, Pulumi doesn't care where the infrastructure originally came from.
 You could have manually provisioned it in your cloud's console UI, from the CLI, using Terraform, your cloud's built-in templating mechanism, and so on.
 In all cases, after the import process, you'll be left with a working Pulumi program, and all subsequent infrastructure updates can be made with Pulumi.
 You can then retire the old way of managing your infrastructure.
 This works even if you've lost the original scripts or templates that created the infrastructure.